 I think it is generally now accepted that the brain is predisposed to seeking out meaningful and meaningless patterns.
 You have only to consider the inkblot test to appreciate this.
 Content can be derived from even the most random and ambiguous of sources.
 However, it’s not so commonly recognized that this tendency (or better still, this cognitive habit) is promoted aggressively in our society.
 Whether it is doing algebra in the classroom, tapping in time to a song or learning the Macarena we are identifying repetitions then sorting and filtering them as patterns.
 A ‘thing’ (a face, a chess board or a keypad) is able to store meaning or semantic content only as a result of repetition.
 Repetition priming plays a key role in everything from word forms to visual objects.
 As Gordon Logan at the University of Illinois explains, “the effects of prior exposure to stimuli are important in many areas of psychology … it is observed in paradigms in which items are repeated typically once or twice.
 On the second exposure to the item, the person can engage the algorithm or rely on memory retrieval.”
 (Repetition Priming and Automaticity: Common Underlying Mechanisms?, 1990).

 Pattern recognition is not only the glue that holds our world together, the instant recall feature it helps facilitate is critical to our survival.
 In a nutshell, repetition-based memory is accompanied by a phenomenal sense of ‘knowing’ in a way that ‘unprimed’ experiences are not.
 This may explain why the observations made by the conspiracy theorist are so very difficult to shift: the experiences have been hard-coded in their memories as result of experiencing these items in various contexts.
-In fact it is probably fair to say that without the strong bonding properties of pattern recognition the wall in the garden little more than a mishmash of mortar punctuated randomly by bricks.
+In fact it is probably fair to say that without the strong bonding properties of pattern recognition that pretty little wall in the garden would be no more than a coagulum of mortar punctuated randomly by bricks.

 Social Scientist, Howard Margolis went one further.
 In Patterns, Thinking and Cognition, published in 1990, Margolis presents a convincing case that suggests the very mechanics of thinking are based on recognizing patterns and that this process is intrinsically alogical.
 It’s a Darwinian account of thinking in which everything is reduced to the so-called P-cognition in which patterns are inscribed and then re-inscribed within assorted spiraling contexts and dependent on various cues to be activated or else realised.
 Leaps in our understanding of certain phenomena, like the discoveries made by Copernicus and Galileo, often demand radical changes to ‘thinking habits’, but in order to gain traction within the wider Scientific and social community, a ‘thinking contagion’ is required to help it spread among dominant and influential social groups (similar claims to those Copernicus was making had been made by Martianus Capella some 900 years earlier, but the cogs of understanding had failed to lock with other cogs more dominant at that time and even in Capella’s own brain).